Towards a provably resilient scheme for graph-based watermarking: Linear-time decoding ( missing edges)

-\end{theorem} {\it Proof}: The children of $2n+2$ in $T$ are the vertices $x_i$ of $G$ which are the tail of some tree edge of $G$ pointing to $2n+2$.
+\end{theorem} {\it Proof: } The children of $2n+2$ in $T$ are the vertices $x_i$ of $G$ which are the tail of some tree edge of $G$ pointing to $2n+2$.
 From Property~\ref{prop_uk2} of canonical reducible permutation graphs, such vertices $x_i \neq 2n+1$ are precisely those satisfying $x_i = n+z_i$, where $z_i$ is the index of a digit $1$ in the binary representation $B$ of $\omega$.
 The summation yielding $\omega$ can now be easily checked, since the relative value of a digit $1$ placed at position $z_i$ is $2^{n-z_i} = 2^{n-(x_i-n)} = 2^{2n-x_i}$. $\Box$

-As a consequence of the above theorem, whenever the input watermark has \emph{not} been tampered with, the proposed algorithm simply retrieves the encoded key in a faster, less complicated fashion than the original decoding algorithm from~\cite{chroni}.\footnote{Note that, in this case, it is not even necessary to obtain the representative tree of the watermark, since the set $A$ can be determined as $A = N^-_G(2n+2)$.}
+As a consequence of the above theorem, whenever the input watermark has \emph{not} been tampered with, the proposed Algorithm~\ref{alg:decoding} is able to retrieve the encoded identifier in a very simple way.
+Note that, in this case, it is not even necessary to obtain the representative tree of the watermark, since the set $A$ can be determined as $A = N^-_G(2n+2)$.

-\begin{theorem} Algorithm~\ref{alg:decoding} retrieves the correct key, encoded in a watermark with up to two missing edges, in linear time. \end{theorem}

-{\it Proof:} Since the final step of the algorithm clearly runs in linear time, its overall time complexity relies on the fact that Procedures $1$--$4$ run in linear time themselves, as proved earlier in the text.
+\begin{theorem} Algorithm~\ref{alg:decoding} retrieves the correct identifier, encoded in a watermark with up to two missing edges, in linear time. \end{theorem} {\it Proof: } Since the final step of the algorithm clearly runs in linear time, its overall time complexity relies on the fact that Algorithms \ref{alg:hamilton}--\ref{alg:preorder} run in linear time themselves, as proved earlier in the text.
 The correctness of the algorithm follows from the fact that those procedures guarantee the reconstruction of the original watermark when $k\leq2$ edges have been removed, and from the correctness of Theorem~\ref{thm:decoding}. $\Box$

-\begin{corollary} Distortive attacks in the form of $k$ edge modifications (insertions/deletions) against canonical reducible permutation graphs $G$, with $|V(G)| = 2n+3$, \mbox{$n>2$}, can be detected in polynomial time, if $k\leq 5$, and also recovered from, if $k\leq 2$.
-Such bounds are tight. \end{corollary}